-- 1. This permit establishes final ammonia limitations based on Missouri's current Water Quality Standard.
+1. This permit establishes final ammonia limitations based on Missouri's current Water Quality Standard.
 On August 22, 2013, the U.S. Environmental Protection Agency (EPA) published a notice in the Federal Register announcing of the final national recommended ambient water quality criteria for protection of aquatic life from the effects of ammonia in freshwater.
-The EPA's guidance, Final Aquatic Life Ambient Water Quality Criteria for Ammonia Fresh Water 2013, is not a rule, nor automatically part of a state's water quality standards.
+The EPA's guidance, Final Aquatic Life Ambient Water Quality Criteria for Ammonia - Fresh Water 2013, is not a rule, nor automatically part of a state's water quality standards.
 States must adopt new ammonia criteria consistent with EPA's published ammonia criteria into their water quality standards that protect the designated uses of the water bodies.
-The Department of Natural Resources intends to adopt the new ammonia criteria during the next review.
-Refer to Section VI of this permit's factsheet for further information including estimated future effluent limits for this facility.
-It is recommended the permittee view the Department's 2013 EPA criteria Factsheet located at http://dnr.mo.gov/pubs/pub2481.pdf. - 2.
-This permit may be reopened and modified, or alternatively revoked and reissued, to: - Comply with any applicable effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), - 304(b)(2), and 307(a) (2) of the Clean Water Act, if the effluent standard or limitation so issued or approved: - (1) contains different conditions or is otherwise more stringent than any effluent limitation in the permit; or - (2) controls any pollutant not limited in the permit. - (b) Incorporate new or modified effluent limitations or other conditions, if the result of a waste load allocation study, toxicity test or other information indicates changes are necessary to assure compliance with Missouri's Water Quality Standards. - (c) Incorporate new or modified effluent limitations or other conditions if, as the result of a watershed analysis, a Total Maximum Daily Load (TMDL) limitation is developed for the receiving waters which are currently included in Missouri's list of waters of the state not fully achieving the state's water quality standards, also called the 303(d) list. - (d) Incorporate the requirement to develop a pretreatment program pursuant to 40 CFR 403.8(a) when the Director of the Water Protection Program determines that a pretreatment program is necessary due to any new introduction of pollutants into the Publically Owned Treatment Works or any substantial change in the volume or character of pollutants being introduced.
+The Department of Natural Resources has initiated stakeholder discussions on how to best incorporate these new criteria into the State's rules.
+A date for when this rule change will occur has not been determined.
+Also, refer to Section VI of this permit's factsheet for further information including estimated future effluent limits for this facility.
+It is recommended the permittee view the Department's 2013 EPA criteria Factsheet located a http://dnr.mo.gov/pubs/pub2481.htm.

+- 2. This permit may be reopened and modified, or alternatively revoked and reissued, to: - (a) Comply with any applicable effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), 304(b)(2), and 307(a) (2) of the Clean Water Act, if the effluent standard or limitation so issued or approved: - (1) contains different conditions or is otherwise more stringent than any effluent limitation in the permit; or - (2) controls any pollutant not limited in the permit. - (b) Incorporate new or modified effluent limitations or other conditions, if the result of a waste load allocation study, toxicity test or other information indicates changes are necessary to assure compliance with Missouri's Water Quality Standards. - (c) Incorporate new or modified effluent limitations or other conditions if, as the result of a watershed analysis, a Total Maximum Daily Load (TMDL) limitation is developed for the receiving waters which are currently included in Missouri's list of waters of the state not fully achieving the state's water quality standards, also called the 303(d) list. - (d) Incorporate the requirement to develop a pretreatment program pursuant to 40 CFR 403.8(a) when the Director of the Water Protection Program determines that a pretreatment program is necessary due to any new introduction of pollutants into the Publically Owned Treatment Works or any substantial change in the volume or character of pollutants being introduced.